 This mini burnt cheesecake is super easy to make.
 There are basically no rules with this cheesecake.
-It is the anti cheesecake.
-Baked in high temperature, without a water bath, has a burnt top, made without a crust.
+It is an anti-cheesecake.
+Baked at high temperature, without a water bath, has a burnt top, made without a crust.

 - There is no water bath involved.